-Before the landlord can pursue the matter in court, the landlord must notify the tenant of the infraction and give the tenant time to correct it.
-If the matter involves the nonpayment of rent or a major lease violation, the tenant is given 3 days to comply following notification.
+Before the landlord can pursue the matter in court, he must notify the tenant of the infraction and give you time to correct it.
+If the matter involves the nonpayment of rent, you have 5 days to pay rent.

 If you get an eviction notice and you want to stay in your home, you must respond immediately to any documents you receive.